mypreview/Conj/docs/install-conj-wordpress-child-theme.md

 ![Conj child theme screenshot](img/screenshot-child-theme.png)

 !> Here is the thing that causes the most confusion: **You don't always need a child theme**.

+* Edit the theme's CSS stylesheet.
+* Edit any of the theme's PHP templates.
+* Edit the theme's ```functions.php``` file.
+Even just to add a single line of code.
+* Modify any of the theme's assets stored in the theme folder — including javascript files and images.

+If you answered **Yes** to any of these questions, you need a child theme.